Damat Ibrahim Pasha: Biography

 The Damat Ibrahim Pasha mosque in the Fatih district of Istanbul.

 He was called back to the grand vizier post in 1599 on the condition that he was to launch a campaign against Austria.
 He started his campaign by feigning to menace Vienna directly by heading toward Esztergom (conquered by Suleiman the Magnificent in 1543 and lost back in 1595) but finally spent the winter in Belgrade.
 Then he began to put pressure on Austria through a more southern route by besieging the castle of Kanije.
 The Ottoman slaves in the castle exploded the powder magazines and very badly damaged the walls.
 But the castle had still not surrendered and an army of 20,000 soldiers commanded by Philippe Emmanuel, Duke of Mercœur arrived to the assistance of the besieged.
 But the Ottoman Army finally defeated both of the armies and the castle surrendered.
-Tiryaki Hasan Pasha had been appointed as the governor of the newly conquered city.
+Tiryaki Hasan Pasha was appointed as the governor of the newly conquered city.

 Kanije had been transformed into the centre of new Ottoman attacks in Central Europe.
 In September 1601, an attempt by a huge Austrian army to take back the castle was thwarted by the governor Tiryaki Hasan Pasha.
 Damat Ibrahim Pasha died the same year.
 Esztergom was retaken by the Ottoman Empire in 1605 under Sultan Ahmed I.